High Hopes for Low Code: The Bright Future for Quick and Nimble Software

 “We’re proud to have hosted this low-code convention bringing together government and private enterprise,” said AOT’s marketing director Richard Sweeting, “and we think these great presentations are well worth a first, second, and third look.”

 By putting the power of programming in the hands of non-programmers, low-code and no-code solutions promise faster, more nimble responses to changing conditions, with the ability to make frequent small changes rather than front-load a big project with specifications that may go out of date even before the ink dries.

-The ten presentations, available to view on LowCodeCon’s website, include speakers from Camunda and Form.io (both part of AOT’s formsflow.ai solution), TIBCO, Pegasystems, and Red Hat (an AOT partner), with a particular emphasis on the motivations and technologies behind low-code approaches.
+The eleven presentations, available to view on LowCodeCon’s website, include speakers from Camunda and Form.io (both part of AOT’s formsflow.ai solution), TIBCO, Pegasystems, and Red Hat (an AOT partner), with a particular emphasis on the motivations and technologies behind low-code approaches.

 Former UK minister Lord Francis Maude kicked off the sessions with a keynote presentation on the government digitization project he headed from 2010 to 2015.
 He explained how he gathered siloed content under one roof, www.gov.uk, to provide citizen-first services that also cut costs.
 As co-founder of FMA, he now helps other governments create user-friendly digital portals.

 Camunda’s CEO Jakob Freund offered thoughts on using a Universal Process Orchestrator “to achieve digital transformation empowered by process automation in an organization that needs to cope with a complex legacy situation.”
 He noted that robotic process automation (RPA) is just one step.
 Camunda software’s BPMN layer provides the low-code workflow abstraction to complete the job.